faudio/faudio/doc/Build and install.md

 #### Fluidsynth

 The CMake script requires pkg-config.
-Install any way you like it.
+Install this using your favourite package manager.

 We use a checked-in version of GLib.
-To update this, use your favourite package manager and copy the files like this (replacing `/usr/local` with the appropriate path):
+You can update this via the package manager and copy the files as follows (replacing `/usr/local` with the appropriate path):

     $ cd external_libraries/glib
     $ rm -f include/*